 It is used in taking bearings; it is also used in measuring angular distance.

-Theodelite farm survey materials, uses and descriptions
+Theodolite farm survey materials use and descriptions

 (i) It consists of a tripod stand made of wood of lightweight metal solid or telescopic legs.